KantIlia/react-note-project/README.md

  Remake all, have problem with logic start work like it js project but there is react/

  just start to remake, make 1 mil wuth some elements of 2 and 3

+ ## mil1

+1. Create component - InputBox
+add text area and save booton, after save save all in array noteArray make output to list for notes

+## mil2
+1. Create date saving in array when click on SaveButton
+2. make date undestedouble
+3. add delete button and deleteNote functhion

+## mil3
+1. create input for header and incluse it in saving
+2. make delete button
+3. make functhion that make allert if text area is empty

+## mil 3.1
+1. add autosize with using library